MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_06_lab_ak.md

 1. In the **File Explorer** window that opens, browse to **Allfiles (F):\\Allfiles\\Labs\\06\\Starter\\GraphClient**, and then select **Select Folder**.

-1. In the **Visual Studio Code** window, right-click or activate the shortcut menu for the Explorer pane, and then select **Open in Terminal**.
+1. In the **Visual Studio Code** window, right-click or activate the shortcut menu for the Explorer pane, and then select **Open in Integrated Terminal**.

 1. At the open command prompt, enter the following command, and then select Enter to create a new .NET project named **GraphClient** in the current folder: